Ultimate Packing List to Hike the Camino De Santiago

 A backpack

-I use this one, and I LOVE the size of it (48L), which is perfect for doing the Camino.
+I use this one, and I LOVE the size (48L), which is perfect for the Camino.
 Osprey makes great gear, but the most important thing with backpacks is that they fit YOU comfortably.
-I actually ended up getting a cheaper pack than planned simply because this one fit me like a glove.
+I actually ended up getting a cheaper, bigger pack than planned simply because this one fit me like a glove.

 Go to a store and try them on before you buy one online.
 I’m serious.

-Also, you’ll want a way to make sure you’re waterproof, so inquire about a rain covering if you need one (see below for more on rain gear…)
+Also, you’ll want a way to stay waterproof, so inquire about a rain cover if you need one (see below for more on rain gear…).

-Oh, overall, your backpack should weigh no more than 15% of your body weight.
+Overall, your backpack should weigh about 15% of your body weight.
 That’s a target I learned on the last trip, and I think it’s a good approach to aim for.
 So, if you weigh 150lbs, your pack and all the gear on your back should weigh about 22 pounds MAXIMUM.
 This is a target, not an ideal, but it’ll give you some kind of numbers to shoot for.
 This company makes great backpacks.

-Obviously, the less you bring, and the lighter you carry, the better.
+Obviously, the less you bring and the lighter weight you carry, the better, especially after multiple long days in a row.

 A journal and a pen

-We’re going to be doing lots of writing and thinking and learning and you’re going to want to write it all down.
-So, yeah.
-Bring these.
-It’ll also be a fantastic souvenir/time capsule to read through in a couple years.
+We’re going to be doing lots of writing, thinking, and learning, and you’re going to want to write some of it down.
+It’ll also be a fantastic souvenir/time capsule to read through in a couple of years.

-You may laugh at this one but did you know you can’t travel out of the country.
+You may laugh at this one, but did you know you can’t travel out of the country without it?
 Just saying.
 This is essential.

 A towel

-I didn’t see anyone else doing this, but I used a sarong, and found it worked SO good.
+I didn’t see anyone else doing this, but I brought a sarong, and found it worked SO well.
 It’s light, dries quickly, and can also be used for other things.
-I’ll do this again.
-Oh, if you have a travel towel, that’ll be good too.
+I do this every year.
+But if you have a travel towel, that’ll be good too.

 Water bottle

-Um, yeah, you’re going to need one of these.
+Um, yeah, you’re going to need one of these, at least.

 Toiletries

 It was super easy to organize and very efficient when you’re trying to find things, especially at night.
-Also, to clarify, you’re not going to be on an isolated island in the middle of nowhere so you should be able to get access to most everything you’ll need.
-However, don’t expect it, and it’s MUCH better/easier to be prepared, rather than trying to figure out how to say ‘pharmacy’ in Spanish while the rest of the group is on their way to another town.
+Also, to clarify, you’re not going to be on an isolated island in the middle of nowhere, so you should be able to buy most everything you’ll need each day.
+However, don’t expect it, and it’s MUCH better/easier to be prepared, rather than trying to figure out how to say ‘pharmacy’ in Spanish while the rest of the group is on their way down the road.

 Toiletries Essentials